eVITAERC/pandoc/index.md

 #### Via pre-built binary distribution

 Pre-built binary distributions exist for some platforms.
-Check the [download](/download/) page to see the list of available builds.
+Check the [download][scholdoc-download] page to see the list of available builds.

 #### Compile via Hackage (all operating systems)